Wondering what it’s like working in Antarctica for a season? I chatted to fellow blogger Kiell about her experiences.

-Weather in the summer season ranged from -50F with -80 windchill (-46 C/ -62C) to +10F (-12C), which was a record warm temperature that happened on Christmas last year.
+The weather during the summer season ranged from -50F with -80 windchill (-46 C/ -62C) to +10F (-12C), which was a record-warm temperature that happened on Christmas last year.
 It felt so warm you could comfortably go outside in a t-shirt!

 What’s the food like?

 We eat a lot of meat and potatoes, but the galley staff does a pretty good job with vegetarian food, too.
 Most of the food has been on the station and stored out on the ice for probably five years or more, so the meat is usually pretty chewy.
 You definitely start to get tired of things like “Mediterranean vegetable blend.”

 The greenhouse produces some vegetables and edible flowers, though it is really more for the winter season.
 Every three weeks or so during summer, we get a delivery of “freshies”: fresh fruits, vegetables and eggs.

 This is a special cargo that can’t be allowed to freeze.
 So it gets transported from the aeroplane right to the station staircase, and a line of people pass the boxes up the stairs to the galley.

 It’s kind of fun to do freshies pull, because you get a preview of the delicious things you’ll see in the kitchen in the next few weeks!
 Also, we actually eat a lot of ice cream.